XPLMProcessing

 FlightLoop_Phase_BeforeFlightModel = 0

 Your callback runs before X-Plane integrates the flight model.
+This is the normal case.

 Official SDK xplm_FlightLoop_Phase_BeforeFlightModel